Donald Trump pays $110,000 fine and must submit documents to end contempt - ExBulletin

 Engoron also demanded that a company hired by Trump to help with the search, HaystackID, finish going through 17 boxes held in offsite storage, and that the company report its findings and turn over all relevant documents.
 That process was completed on Thursday, James’ office said.

-Engoron told Trump to pay the money directly to James’ office and the attorney general to keep the money in an escrow account while Trump’s legal team appeals the judges’ initial contempt finding.
+Engoron told Trump to pay the money directly to James’ office and the attorney general to hold the money in an escrow account while Trump’s legal team appeals the judge’s initial contempt decision.

+Engoron stopped the fine from accumulating on May 6, when Trump’s attorneys submitted 66 pages of court documents detailing efforts by him and his attorneys to locate the subpoenaed records.
+He warned he could reinstate it, retroactive to May 7, if his conditions were not met.

+James, a Democrat, said her three-year investigation uncovered evidence that Trump’s company, the Trump Organization, misrepresented the value of assets such as skyscrapers and golf courses in its financial statements during more than a decade.

 Sources